soficis/VibeTranslate/docs/UsageGuide_Ruby.md

 ## 🌟 Overview

-TranslationFiestaRuby is a Ruby port of the TranslationFiesta application, providing English ↔ Japanese back-translation with quality assessment.
-This implementation uses Sinatra for the web UI and follows Clean Architecture principles.
+TranslationFiestaRuby is a comprehensive Ruby implementation of TranslationFiesta, featuring a modern, professional Sinatra web UI with dark mode (default), file import/export, batch processing, and analytics.
+The application follows Clean Architecture principles and provides feature parity with all other implementations.

-> **⚠️ Note**: This Ruby port is experimental and currently untested.
-It provides feature parity with other implementations but may require additional setup.

 ## 🏗️ Architecture